Homotopy theory with *categories: Adjunctions

-\begin{ex} We continue with Example \ref{fioefjewoifewfewfwfw}.
+\begin{example} We continue with Example \ref{fioefjewoifewfewfwfw}.
 The linearization of $G$ with its usual involution is a $\C$-linear $*$-category.
 It is actually a pre-$C^{*}$-category.
 In order to see this note that the elements of the group go to partial isometries in every representation.
-Furthermore, is the maximal group-$C^{*}$-algebra. \hB \end{ex}
+Furthermore, is the maximal group-$C^{*}$-algebra. \hB \end{example}